EDR API

 Available collections in the KNMI EDR API

-The following datasets are currently available in the KNMI EDR API
+The datasets in the table below are currently available in the KNMI EDR API.
+More collections may be added in the future.

 Collection Instance Corresponding file based datasets